 The goals of SABHA are to improve screening rates among South Asian women and provide breast health education.
 This project will recruit and develop Action Groups of 10- to 12 women to provide 1-to-1 education, leadership and outreach to 500-700 women.
 SAPNA provides culturally competent patient navigation services starting from identifying isolated women, setting up appointments, to providing transportation and translation at the van or clinics.
 SAPNA aims to target 216 women and retain 195 for the services for post-screening follow-up and support.

 Breast Health Navigation Program

-Staten Island University Hospital's Breast Health Navigation Program will provide in-depth, culturally competent patient navigation services to targeted high-risk populations on Staten Island's north shore.
+Staten Island University Hospital's Breast Health Navigation Program will provide in-depth, culturally competent patient navigation services to targeted high-risk populations on Staten Island's north end.
 This area contains some of the most medically underserved, high-risk populations in the region.
-As a primary focus, the Breast Health Navigation Program will recruit a minimum of 200 African American, Hispanic and undocumented women into screening and care.
+The Breast Health Navigation Program will recruit a minimum of 125 African American, Hispanic and undocumented women into screening and care.
 A bilingual Patient Navigator will be recruited to remove logistical, financial, emotional, and psychosocial barriers to screening and care for at least 200 women.
-The Program’s secondary focus will reach 2,500 women with outreach/education on breast health and early detection.
+The Program will reach 2,700 women with outreach/education on breast health and early detection.